Wendy Williams’ Guardianship Explained by a Probate Lawyer

 January 2022 – After receiving notice from Williams’ financial adviser Lori Schiller that the TV host is of “unsound mind,” Wells Fargo freezes Willams’ bank accounts and petitions the court to have her placed under a temporary financial guardianship, citing risks of “financial exploitation, dementia, or undue influence” in the court filing.

-February 2022 – As a result of Wells Fargo’s claims that Williams is a possible victim of financial exploitation, the TV personality fires her entire management team, including Schiller and Bernie Young, her financial advisers.
+February 2022 – As a result of Wells Fargo’s claims that Williams is a possible victim of financial abuse, the TV personality fires her entire management team, including Schiller and Bernie Young, her financial advisers.

 February 2022 – Williams’ legal team files an emergency order with the New York Supreme Court for her Wells Fargo bank accounts to be unfrozen.
-In the petition, Williams claims that the bank is in “possession of several million dollars’ worth of funds” and that she has been denied access to those funds for upward of two weeks, which has led her to default or risk defaulting on her bills.
+In the petition, Williams claims the bank is in “possession of several million dollars’ worth of funds” and that she has been denied access to those funds for upward of two weeks, which has led her to default or risk defaulting on her bills.
 The petition further claims that Wells Fargo is breaching its fiduciary duty to Williams, causing her to suffer “imminent and irreparable financial damage.”
-Williams argues that the claims surrounding her alleged incapacity were falsified and that despite terminating her problematic advisers, Wells Fargo continues to deny her access to her accounts.
+Williams argues that the claims surrounding her alleged incapacity were falsified, and that despite terminating her problematic advisers, Wells Fargo continues to deny her access to her accounts.
 Williams demands that she and her team be granted access to her Wells Fargo accounts within 48 hours.

 February 2022 – The Wendy Williams Show is permanently canceled.